John Huston: Marriages

-His friends included George Hodel, Orson Welles and Ernest Hemingway.
-Humphrey Bogart was one of his best friends, and Huston delivered the eulogy at his funeral.

 Huston visited Ireland in 1951 and stayed at Luggala, County Wicklow, the home of Garech Browne, a member of the Guinness family.
 He visited Ireland several times afterwards and on one of these visits, he purchased and restored a Georgian home, St Clerans, of Craughwell, County Galway.
 Between 1960 and 1971 he served as Master of Fox Hounds (MFH) of the County Galway Hunt, whose kennels are at Craughwell.
 He renounced his U.S. citizenship and became an Irish citizen in 1964.
 His daughter Anjelica attended school in Ireland at Kylemore Abbey for a number of years.
 A film school is now dedicated to him on the NUI Galway campus.

+Painting

 Huston was an accomplished painter who wrote in his autobiography, "Nothing has played a more important role in my life".
 As a young man, he studied at the Smith School of Art in Los Angeles but dropped out within a few months.
 He later studied at the Art Students League of New York.
 He painted throughout his life and had studios in each of his homes.
+One of the last pictures that Huston painted, his colorful watercolor including a ram and a bunch of grapes, along with his handwritten inscription, "In celebration of my beloved friend Baron Philippe's 60th harvest at Mouton -- John Huston," illustrated the label of the 1982 vintage of Château Mouton Rothschild, in one of the greatest years of one of the world's greatest wines, putting him in the company of the renowned artists who illustrated that wine's label in other years.
 He had owned a wide collection of art, including a notable collection of Pre-Columbian art.

+Illness and death

 A heavy smoker, Huston was diagnosed with emphysema in 1978.
 By the last year of his life he could not breathe for more than twenty minutes without needing oxygen.
 He died on August 28, 1987, in his rented home in Middletown, Rhode Island, from pneumonia as a complication of lung disease, aged 81.
 Huston is interred in the Hollywood Forever Cemetery in Hollywood with his mother.

 Archives

 The moving image collection of John Huston is held at the Academy Film Archive.
-The film material at the Academy Film Archive is complemented by production files, photographs, and personal correspondence found in the John Huston papers, 1932–1981, at the academy's Margaret Herrick Library.
+The film material at the Academy Film Archive is complemented by production files, photographs, and personal correspondence found in the John Huston papers, 1932–1981, at the Academy's Margaret Herrick Library.
 The film archive preserved several of John Huston's home movies in 2001.